Before you even start to supplement, consider this:

 • a specific reason for choosing that product

-• an understanding of what role itโ€™s meant to play
+• an understanding of what role it is meant to play

 Examples might include:

-• Digestive support chosen for a known pattern
+• digestive support chosen for a known pattern

 • chosen intentionally